-To help ensure that future generations inherit a trail network that is even better than it is today, the KCTS Board of Directors is establishing an endowment fund through the LeRoi Foundation.
+To help ensure that future generations inherit a trail network that is even better than it is today, the KCTS Board of Directors has established an endowment fund through the LeRoi Foundation.

-The fund will generate annual income in perpetuity that the KCTS will be invested back into the trails each year.
+The fund will generate annual income in perpetuity that the KCTS will invest back into the trails each year.
 As people make donations or bequeath funds in their wills, it will diversify and provide a backup for our funding.

-The KCTS would like to thank all of our donors so far.
-We have raised $22455 so far!
+The KCTS would like to thank all of our donors.

 Cheques – please make out to the "LeRoi Community Foundation"